yonatank93/information-matching/examples/SW_Si/README.md

 # SW_Si

-This folder contains the files and script to find the indicator configuration via information-matching calculation using Stillinger-Weber potential for silicon.
+This folder contains several examples of information-matching calculation to find the indicator configuration for Stillinger-Weber potential for silicon.

 Prior to running any examples presented here, please extract the dataset first, which can be done by executing